Darcy Proper

-Darcy Proper is a mastering engineer based at Valhalla Studios NY in Auburn NY.
+Darcy Proper is an American mastering engineer based in Auburn, NY.
 In 2008, she became the first woman engineer to win a Grammy for the Best Surround Sound Album.
 To date, she has won four Grammy Awards and been nominated for eleven.
 She has mastered historical reissues for artists such as Johnny Cash, Billie Holiday, Louis Armstrong, and Frank Sinatra, and stereo releases for artists such as Steely Dan, The Eagles, Donald Fagen, and Porcupine Tree.

 Early life and education

 Proper grew up in Upstate New York performing in choir, jazz ensemble, and school band.
 She was initially uncomfortable as a performer, preferring to listen to and analyze her parents' music collection.
 In addition to music, she excelled in math and science.
 These interests came to an intersection at age 14 when she attended a school event featuring student rock bands.
 She became interested in the mixing board used to run the sound system, introducing her to audio engineering.

 At age seventeen, Proper attended New York University and was one of only three women in a class of 150 students admitted to NYU's Music Technology program.
 While studying in New York City, she had several internships and worked in a dance remix studio as an assistant studio technician.
 She graduated in 1990 with a Bachelor of Music in Music Technology.